-Our Heroes is a weekly series that highlights the work and the daily lives of people who are making major changes in the world of food, water and/or energy.
+Our Heroes is a regular series that highlights the work and the daily lives of people who are making major changes in the world of food and agriculture!

 Silent Spring, Carson's fourth book and her third best-seller, "played in the history of environmentalism roughly the same role that Uncle Tom's Cabin played in the abolitionist movement.
 In fact, EPA today may be said without exaggeration to be the extended shadow of Rachel Carson.

 A recent report by the Center for American Progress, authored by investigative journalist Jennifer Washburn, examined ten large-scale, long-term contracts that govern corporate-funded energy research at several major universities and concluded that these partnerships fail to establish adequate safeguards for scientific objectivity and academic independence.

 Brian Gotreaux never made the conscious decision to become an organic farmer-- it was simply a matter of getting healthy.
 After years of hard work, Brian and his wife Dawn successfully run an organic farm, a CSA and a farmer's market all while educating their community about the benefits of organic farming.

 Kristine Uhlman is a nationally recognized hydrogeologist specializing in aquifer characterization, environmental site remediation, water resource management and protection, compliance and groundwater modeling.
 Kristine also does water outreach and education.
 Once upon a time, she wanted to be a Lutheran pastor until a geology course changed her life - and her life story.

 Lucy Postins worked tirelessly in her own kitchen to develop quality food for her puppy, Mosi, that would also support a local and sustainable food system.
 Eight years later, The Honest Kitchen is a burgeoning green business.